aau-claaudia/hpc/docs/claaudia-llm.md

 ## API Endpoints

-Cerate a new Bearer API key from **Settings > Account** in the Open WebU.
+Cerate a new Bearer API key from **Settings > Account**.
 To test the connection you can fetch all models by using:

 ```
 curl -H "Authorization: Bearer YOUR_API_KEY" http://10.92.1.195:3000/api/models